CodeWindProgram/group-7/atharvamilind123@gmail.com (atharva-07)/README.md

 ## @atharva-07 - atharvamilind123@gmail.com

 - Created 7 tables
-  1. students
+   - students
-  2. packages
+   - packages (a 'package' categorizes a set of 'quizzes' (or tests). eg: All the 'Python' related tests are stored with 'package_id' of Python package.)
-  3. quizzes
+   - quizzes
-  4. questions
+   - questions
-  5. question_options
+   - question_options
-  6. student_answers
+   - student_answers
-  7. tests_given
+   - tests_given

-- Built necessary relationships between the tables to avoid duplication of data and implementing aggregation.
+- Built necessary relationships between the tables using Primary and Foreign keys to avoid redundant duplication of data leading to lesser consumption of space.
+- Created the relations in a way which makes it easier to implement aggregation.
+- Tested JOIN operations with different inputs for relations between all the tables.